rrs/Wpf/README.md

 The navigation framework allows for MVVM or MVPVM styles and comes with some built in annimations.
 I drew heavily from the transitioner in https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit.

 At the core of it is the NavigationArea.
-This will only keep 1 view loaded at a time, when it is paging it will retain the previous view until it has finished animating then it gets removed from the visual tree
+This will only keep 1 view loaded at a time, when it is paging it will retain the previous view until it has finished animating then it gets removed from the visual tree, however it will retain a history of previous pages for navigating back to unless told otherwise

 ```
 <rrs:NavigationArea ItemsSource="{Binding}">